DEV-YangKong/DEV-YangKong/README.md

 <div align=center>

 <h1>🗓️ This Week 🗓️</h1>

 <br/>

-<em>The list of online courses I'm taking is located at the bottom</em>
+<em>At the bottom, you'll find the list of online courses I'm currently taking.
+<br/>Additionally, the links to my projects can also be found below.</em>

 <br/><br/>

 |     DATE      |                BackEnd                 | FrontEnd |      PROJECT      |